mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color:blue"-->

 - Critically: This was successfully implemented despite Scouts Victoria's complex hierarchical arrangement
-- Designed generically, extensibly, and with modularity
+- Our apps were designed generically, extensibly, and with modularity
-- Allows us to capture key elements of event management
+- This allows us to capture key elements of event management
 - Crucially, it works *beyond* the needs of just our event
 - So other Scouting events can use this as well